-Ultimately, whilst this monitor is a bit of a one-trick pony, it still outshines many alternatives with its fantastic smoothness and overall image clarity.
+Ultimately, whilst this monitor is a bit of a one-trick pony, it still outshines its rivals with its fantastic smoothness and overall image clarity.
 The ASUS ROG SWIFT PG259QN really is the next step in gaming monitor technology – the first of its kind but most certainly not the last.

 1920 x 1080